Common-Codes/crispy/legal/Terms of Service.md

 - 'Crispy Chat' and 'Crispy' refer to Crispy, the Website of which can be found at https://common-codes.github.io/crispy
 - 'Website', 'Application' and 'App' refer to the official instance of Crispy, served as-is at https://common-codes.github.io/crispy
 - 'Chat App', 'Service', 'Platform' and 'Chat Site' can be used as either of the above.
-- 'You', 'Your', 'Yourself', 'User', 'Users' shall refer to the end user(s).
+- 'You', 'Your', 'Yourself', 'User', 'Users' shall refer to the end user(s) (you).
-- 'Servers', 'Guild Object' and 'Guild' refer to Guilds or the general Guild Objects, the Community managed public sections of the site where users can interact with one another using text messages.
+- 'Servers', 'Guild Object' and 'Guild' refer to Guilds or the general Guild Objects, the Community managed public sections of the site where users can interact with one another using text messages and media such as images and links to other sites.
 - 'Personal Information' and 'Personal Data' refer to the personal data collected to ensure site functionality, including registered e-mail, chosen username and encrypted password.
 - 'Terms' refers to these Terms of Service.